usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

   28.952000      4      1     I   0.024378
   34.017000      3      1     F   0.651460

-The above example illustrates that at time 7.246s, user ID 1 from call ID 0 was able to immediately request the floor in a transaction that took a bit more than 24 ms.  The timestamp in the first column indicates the time at which the outcome is decided, not when the floor request was initiated.
+The above example illustrates that at time 7.246 s, user ID 1 from call ID 0 was able to immediately request the floor in a transaction that took a bit more than 24 ms.  The timestamp in the first column indicates the time at which the outcome is decided, not when the floor request was initiated.